-The CTSA will evaluate strategies in an effort to seek new contracts in 2017/2018.
+The CTSA will evaluate strategies in an effort to seek new contracts in 2018/2019.
 We are negotiating with the Veterans Home of California Fresno to provide weekly trips for their residents to various activities.
-The CTSA continues to work with the FCRTA in areas of expansion including commercial vehicle detailing, mobility training and new demonstration projects.
-Several small communities, such as Cantua Creek, have approached FEOC to partner with them in new grant opportunities aimed at providing targeted transportation services.
+Several small communities have partnered with Fresno EOC to provide special service, such as Cantua Creek, Huron, and Kerman.
+These Cities have approached FEOC to partner with them in new grant opportunities aimed at providing targeted transportation services.